 G. Rudberg himself considers this hypothesis to be quite strong, but this is only at first glance, since it does not solve the problem.
 He criticizes this position on several points, in particular, for example, it remains unclear why Solon had to change the facts, and what is the natural connection of Atlantis and Crete, etc.

 Further, he considers the opinions that Atlantis is just a poetic image, because this tradition began to develop quite early and the echoes of it can already be heard at Posidonius.
 G. Rudberg writes that the Egyptian origin of the legend of Atlantis, of course, should be discarded.
-"Atlantis can only drown" in the boundless sea of poetic fantasy. " - It was a kind of poetry that grew on fertile soil in this and subsequent times (meaning the period after Plato and late Antiquity, reviewer comment), and Atlantis was followed by a mass of similar poems that are available to us in meager fragments preserved by later historians , bibliographers, etc. (Diodorus, Elian, etc.); such poetic countries are the continent of Meropius at Theopomp, the Cimmerian city of Hekatei, the Panchean country of Egemer in his Hiera anagraphé and Heliopolis Jamblich. ”
+"Atlantis can be sought solely 'im grenzlosen Meere der dichterischen Phantasie'. – It was a type of poetry which had fertile ground during this and later times (meaning the period after Plato and late Antiquity, reviewer comment), and Atlantis was followed by a whole slew of similar poems which we scanty recognize through fragments, preserved by later historians, collectors, etc. (Diodorus, Aelian etc.); such poetic lands are Theopompus’ Meropic land, Hecataeus’ Kimmerian city, Euhemerus’ Panchaia in his Hiera anagraphé and Iambulus’ Heliopolis."

 Listing the positions of different scientists and thinkers, G. Rudberg does this, in my opinion, somewhat messy.
 It would seem that the name of one researcher has already sounded and his position is clear, but he returns to him again to clarify some detail or place him in a particular group of researchers, for example, those who consider the story of Atlantis a poem and those who Saw its historical and geographical grounds.
 There is a feeling that the story went in the second round.